 Employees are required to abide by the provisions of the district's acceptable use agreement and administrative procedures.
-Failure to do so can result in suspension of access or termination of privileges and may lead to disciplinary and legal action.
-Employees with questions about computer use and data management can contact human resources and/or the Technology Department.
+Failure to do so can result in suspension of access or termination of privileges and may lead to disciplinary and/or legal action.
+Employees with questions about computer use and data management can contact the Technology Department.